azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 127.0.0.1 - - [08/Oct/2020:12:09:04 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/85.0.4183.121 Safari/537.36 Edg/85.0.564.70" "-"
 ```

-## Running multiple instances of our workload
+## Running Multiple Instances of our Workload

 Until now we only showed, how Kubernetes is dealing with single container/pod environments.
-If such a pod fails (something serious happens and the process crashes e.g.), Kubernetes doesn't take care of restarting our workload.
+If such a pod fails (something serious happens and the process crashes for example), Kubernetes does not take care of restarting our workload.

 On top of that, we only run a single instance - ideally, we can tell Kubernetes to run multiple instances of our container in the cluster.

-To give Kubernetes more control over the application/service we want to run, we need to use another object to deploy our container(s): `Deployments`.
+To give Kubernetes more control over the application/service we want to run, we need to use another object to deploy our container(s): _Deployments_.

 ### Deployments

 In a `Deployment`, you can tell Kubernetes a few more things, that you definitely need in production environments:

-- number of instances of our container/pod
+- Number of instances of our container/pod
-- how to do the upgrade, in case we deploy the next version of our service (e.g. always keep two instances up and running)
+- How to do the upgrade, in case we deploy the next version of our service (e.g. always keep two instances up and running)

-So let's do this...the service that we are going to deploy needs a SQL server instance to connect to.
-Therefor, we deploy a Microsoft SQL Server 2019 instance into our cluster that we then can use from our service.
+So let's do this.
+The service that we are going to deploy needs an SQL server instance to connect to.
+Therefore, we deploy a Microsoft SQL Server 2019 instance into our cluster that we then use from our service:

 ```yaml
 # Content of file sqlserver.yaml